-Better Quorum Rule
+Better "Soft Quorum" Rule

-The optimum value of T is presumably roughly 50% of the size of the largest set of fanatics anybody can organize to support them while at the same time staying unknown to (or at least inspiring no interest from) the rest of society.
+The optimum value of T presumably roughly equals the size of the largest set of fanatics anybody can organize to support them while at the same time staying unknown to (or at least inspiring no interest from) the rest of society.
 (It is very hard both to organize your fanatics and stay unknown at the same time, so I do not expect this number will be very large, percentagewise.)

-So those who worry about that nightmare scenario can relax.
+So those who worry about that nightmare scenario now can relax.

 But on the other hand, if T were made too large then that also would be bad because it would prevent excellent-quality candidates from winning just because they were insufficiently well known.
 For example, in the 2008 Time Magazine "person of year" contest (which was conducted via score voting) B.Obama was extremely well known but as of that date had actually done very little.
 He was winning Time's poll by a small margin.
 The second-placer was a comparatively extremely-unknown scientist, Douglas Melton, who found a breakthrough which may eventually cure diabetes.
 If so, he certainly is a great benefactor of humanity and deserves to win or at least place high.
 But if the number of artificial "zeros" were too many, then Melton would be unable to compete with Obama even if his quality was reckoned higher by everybody who knew both.